smd-linux/smdlinux-latte-layout/README.md

-# smd-linux-template
+# smdlinux-latte-layout
-Template for Repositories
+Layout for the Latte dock